Portfolio overview

 Audit focus

-The primary risk identified for PM&C is providing effective stewardship of the APS, including coordinating improvements to public sector capability and integrity.
-The primary risks for the National Indigenous Australians Agency (NIAA) relate to achieving and supporting appropriate governance in the NIAA and assisting portfolio entities.
+The primary risk identified for PM&C is providing effective stewardship of the APS, including coordinating improvements to public sector integrity and capability.
+The primary risk for the National Indigenous Australians Agency (NIAA) relates to its role in coordinating the Australian Government’s commitment to Closing the Gap.

 Specific risks in the Prime Minister and Cabinet portfolio relate to governance, service delivery, grants administration and policy development.